- Frequently search your inbox for that email from last week? … Or was it the week before?

 Once again, if people aren’t going to log in, then messages will fall on deaf ears.
 Also, if you have a company intranet with a group communication tool like Slack already, then Yammer is redundant.

-There are other (not necessarily free!) options to consider as well.
+There are other (not necessarily free!) internal communications tools options to consider as well.
 These include Basecamp (a combination of the tools above, ideal for complicated projects) and Asana (same idea, but requires payment for teams larger than 15).

 At AKHIA, we’ve used many such tools over the years, and can help get you set up!
 Just contact us.